Saravana-Kumar07/Redirecting-the-scene/README.md

 Click the Build and run button in the Build settings and run the scene.

 ### Step 9:
-The Sphere after touching the cube it will disappeared and Press the key [R] the redircting to the new scene that is scene1.
+The Sphere after touching the cube it will disappeared and Press the key [space] the redircting to the new scene that is scene1.
 ## PROGRAM:
 ```
 Developed by : Saravana Kumar S